 Euxoa tocoyae (Smith, 1900)

-Euxoa tocoyae is an orange-brown medium-size Euxoa (FW length 16–19 mm) with a faint pattern lacking strongly contrasting dark gray or black elements that flies in dry forests south of the central Washington Cascades during late spring and early summer.
+Euxoa tocoyae is an orange-brown, medium-sized Euxoa (FW length 16–19 mm) that flies in dry forests south of the central Washington Cascades during late spring and early summer.
+It has a faint pattern lacking strongly contrasting dark gray or black elements.
 Larger specimens of this moth are relatively stocky for the genus.
 The forewing is medium-dark gray-tan, strongly tinted orange or red-orange.
 The gray-brown median line and shade preceding the subterminal line are usually darkest, although the terminal area often contains gray, but are usually not strongly contrasting.
-The basal, antemedial, and postmedial lines are gray-brown, double filled with slightly lighter shade of the ground color, darkest on the costa and variable in darkness across the rest of the wing.
+The basal, antemedial, and postmedial lines are gray-brown, double filled with slightly lighter shade of the ground color, darkest on the costa and variable in darkness across the rest of the forewing.
 The basal line is inconspicuous or evident as spots on the costa.
 The antemedial line is usually present across the wing, occasionally obsolete below the costa, slightly irregular and angled slightly toward the outer margin.
 The median line is gray-brown, irregular, coursing through the reniform spot and bent apex lateral below the spot.
 The postmedial line is toothed weakly on the veins when evident, bluntly excurved around the reniform spot and angled toward the base below the level of the cell.
-The subterminal line is pale, indistinct and often patchy, irregular with an offset below the costa and a moderate W-mark on the mid-wing on veins M3 and CuA1.
+The subterminal line is pale, indistinct and often patchy, irregular with an offset below the costa and a moderate "W" mark on the mid-forewing on veins M3 and CuA1.
 It is preceded by an even gray-brown shade.
 The terminal line is thin or broken into spots.
 The fringe matches the terminal area.
 The orbicular and reniform spots are outlined in a pale shade of the ground and are relatively small and inconspicuous, sometimes absent in poorly marked specimens.
 The orbicular spot is round, filled with the ground color.
 The reniform spot is kidney-shaped, filled with the ground color and a darker gray spot in the lower end, occasionally entirely darker gray.
 The claviform spot is absent.
 The hindwing is light brownish gray, with slightly darker veins, discal spot, and terminal line.
 The hindwing fringe is white with ochre and gray base.
 The head and thorax match the forewing, sometimes with a very weak and thin gray line across the mid-collar.
 A frontal tubercle is present.
 The male antenna is weakly bipectinate.
 Euxoa tocoyae is a member of the large subgenus Euxoa.

 This species flies in dry forest and grassland habitats.
 It is rare and sporadic east of the Cascades, but is common in dry grasslands, oak savanna, oak woodlands, and mixed hardwood-conifer forests at low to middle elevations west of the Cascades, particularly in southwestern Oregon.
 It flies in open mixed forest in southern Washington and in riparian forest near steppe in southeastern Oregon.